mautic/user-documentation/docs/builders/email_landing_page.rst

 Enabling the builder
 ====================

-Since Mautic 3.3-RC1 the builder is available to use in the Plugins section of Mautic.
+Since Mautic 3.3-RC1 the Builder is available to enable in the Plugins section of Mautic.

-#.
 Go to the Settings by clicking the cog wheel at the top right > Plugins > GrapesJS and click the GrapesJS icon.

-#.
 Change the slider to Yes.

-#. **Clear your Mautic** cache located in var/cache and refresh the Landing Page before you can work with the new GrapesJS builder.
+Now you need to **clear your Mautic cache** located in ``var/cache`` and refresh the Landing Page before you can work with the new GrapesJS Builder.
 Some browsers may also require you to clear the browser cache.

-By default, Mautic 4 activates the new builder.
-Follow the previous steps to revert to the legacy builder, remembering to clear the cache and reload the Landing Page.
+By default, Mautic 4 activates the new Builder.
+Follow the previous steps to revert to the legacy Builder, remembering to clear the cache and reload the Landing Page.

 Email builder overview
 **********************